-In our definition, strategy encompasses choices about the most important goals an organization must achieve in order to survive and succeed, and choices about how to attain them using scarce resources (i.e., a causal theory of success), based on an inherently uncertain assessment of how the current situation could evolve in the future.
+In our definition, strategy encompasses choices about the most important goals an organization must achieve in order to survive and succeed, and choices about how to attain them using limited resources (i.e., a causal theory of success), in the face of ignorance and uncertainty.

-Strategic risk is the potential for uncertainties to have a substantial negative impact on the success of a strategy and/or survival of a company.
+Strategic risk is the potential for ignorance and uncertainty to have a substantial negative impact on the success of a strategy and/or the survival of an organization.

 Governance is the system of rules, practices, and processes by which a company is directed and controlled to achieve its most important goals.
 The history of corporate failures shows that governing strategic risks — the existential threats that lie at the heart of the new long term viability statement under the U.K. Corporate Governance Code — is one of the most important functions a company’s board performs.
 Yet companies too often fail to anticipate these risks, accurately assess them, and/or adequately adapt to them.
 Collectively, these failures are termed “risk blindness.”

 As NYU professor Aswath Damodaran has observed, "most business disasters can be traced back to bad risk taking...Of all the tasks that make up corporate governance, none is more critical than oversight of risk."

 In recent years, this fiduciary duty to govern risk has become even more important: In a world of greatly increased connectivity, complexity, and uncertainty, skill in avoiding failure has becomes more important than ever before to achieving success and delivering substantial stakeholder returns, because it buys companies the time they need to adapt their strategy in the face of rapid change.
 As Melanie McLaren, Executive Director of the Financial Reporting Council recently noted, "for investors, as providers of risk capital, knowing how the board is managing and mitigating risks is an important indicator when judging whether the company will be able to deliver the value that investors seek."